We encourage and are here to assist as many residents who are eligible to apply for citizenship.

 Due to concerns about COVID-19, our CARECEN building remains closed to the public but we are conducting fully remote legal services and can assist Monday-Friday through our hotline.
 If interested, please call our hotline for an appointment and leave a detailed message.
 213-817-5248 (access to email, internet, a printer, and a scanner is helpful but not required)

 CARECEN’s citizenship services include free legal assistance, citizenship classes, and community workshops.
 To get a free phone consultation contact our citizenship hotline at 213-814-5248.
 Please leave a voice message, if no one answers.

 CARECEN does not charge for consultations, citizenship application preparation, or classes.
 Take advantage today and protect yourself through citizenship.
 CARECEN's citizenship legal services are FREE of charge to qualifying applicants!

 - Naturalization form preparation (N-400)

 - Applying for a reduced fee (I-942)

 CARECEN is committed to making citizenship services accessible to all.
 We offer services at many different locations, dates, and times.
 Find out your nearest location by calling 213-814-5248!

-We offer appointment-based and walk-in services at our offices in LA and Van Nuys.
+We are currently offering phone call and video call appointments at our offices in LA and Van Nuys.
 We also offer appointment-based citizenship services in Whittier.

 10750 Laurel Ave.